The American Automobile Industry in World War Two

 Gerstenslager catalogs dating from the early 1950s pictures mainly large furniture delivery trucks and moving vans, built on a wide variety of chassis, most of which were of the cab-over engine variety.
 A large number of large White Series 3000 COE-based vans were depicted and a special White-Gerstenslager catalog was distributed to the nation’s White dealers.
 Although most of Gerstenslager Civil Defense trucks were less elaborate, they built large numbers throughout the 1950s and 1960s.

 Gerstenslager’s claim to fame is the construction of bookmobiles.
 Government mail trucks, custom fire and rescue vans, and anything where the customer does not require mass production.
-The first mail truck order came in 1940 and since then upwards of 35,000 red, white, and blue trucks have exited the plant.
+The first mail truck order came in 1940.
+Since then, upwards of 35,000 red, white, and blue trucks have exited the plant.

 In 1997 Gerstenslager was purchased for about $113 million in stock by John H. McConnell’s Worthington Industries, a leading diversified metal processing company headquartered in Columbus, Ohio.